amygutierrez/amygutierrez/README.md

 Scientifc Computing Engineer for Booz Allen Hamilton and formerly a software developer for <a href="https://github.com/FCP-INDI">C-PAC</a>.
 I specialize in ML/AI and DevOps.

-My contributions to public repositories are my own and not affiliated with Booz Allen Hamilton
+My contributions to public repositories are my own and not affiliated with Booz Allen Hamilton or other organizations unless explicitly stated.

 ✨ <b>open source enthusiast </b> ✨